Home » Conditional Formatting » Conditional Formatting – Highlight highest values

 New values are not included in the conditional rule

-The reason is because when we have created the rule, we have selected the range B2:F8.
-So, obviously, the new data aren't in the range of the conditional formatting
+The reason is that we have created the rule for the range B2:F8.
+So, obviously, the values of the column G are not impacted by the rule.

 Menu conditional formatting Manage rules

-Option to display all the rules in a workbook
+Option to display all the conditional formatting rules in a workbook

 New range to apply the rule of the conditional formatting

-Finish by clicking on Ok and then, the rule is applied to all your cells of the document.
+1. Finish by clicking on Ok and then, the rule is applied to all your cells of the document 👍

 New top 5 values of the document

-This formatting rule can be misinterpreted for someone who did not construct the document.
+This formatting rule can be misinterpreted by someone who did not construct the document.

 In this example, when the option Conditional Formatting > Top/Bottom rules > Top 10% is selected, the result is the following